 There is still one fundamental issue that requires attention.
 In neutral geometry there is a unique line containing two points, but the analogous statement in spherical geometry is not necessarily valid because there are infinitely many great circles joining a pair of antipodal points.
 An idea due to F. Klein provides the usual way of avoiding this problem: Instead of considering the geometry of the sphere, one considers a reduced geometry whose points are antipodal pairs of points on the sphere.
-Such a construction was not really new, for it is essentially the underlying space in real projective plane geometry (see http://math.ucr.edu/~res/progeom/pg-all.pdf) This was partly motivated by the theory of perspective drawing from the late
+Such a construction was not really new, for it is essentially the underlying space in real projective plane geometry (see http://math.ucr.edu/~res/progeom/pg-all.pdf)

 Klein's motivation for the name hyperbolic geometry suggests the name elliptic geometry for the system that one obtains from spherical geometry by identifying pairs of antipodal points as above; sometimes elliptic or spherical geometry is called Riemann or Riemannian geometry, but in mathematics and physics these terms normally refer to far more general constructions and thus almost any other terms would be preferable.
 There is a corresponding name of parabolic geometry for Euclidean geometry, but this name has never been popular with mathematicians and is so rarely used in modern mathematical writings that it should be viewed as obsolete.
-Middle Ages, with sustained attention beginning just